Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Bartow County Courthouse.
 Chestney & Sullivan Bartow County BUI attorneys defend people charged with boating under the influence on Lake Allatoona in the Baldwin County Courthouse

-If you were arrested for a BUI on Lake Allatoona, chances are that the DNR made the arrest, however, the Cherokee County Sheriff’s Department patrols Allatoona for BUI’s as well and makes a fair number of BUI arrests each year.
-Sometimes the Georgia State Patrol will get involved in Boating Under the Influence investigations or they may administer the breath test at the DNR boathouse or at the Bartow County Jail or the Cherokee County Jail.
+If you were arrested for a BUI on Lake Allatoona, chances are that the DNR made the arrest.
+However, the Cherokee County Sheriff’s Department patrols Allatoona for BUIs as well and makes a fair number of BUI arrests each year.
+Sometimes, the Georgia State Patrol will get involved in Boating Under the Influence investigations, or they may administer the breath test at the DNR boathouse, the Bartow County Jail, or the Cherokee County Jail.

 Bartow County BUI

-If your Boating Under the Influence investigation occurred on the Bartow County side of Lake Allatoona, most likely the DNR will handle the full investigation, along with administering the state breath test on an Intoxilyzer 9000 at the DNR boathouse.
-If a BUI arrest happens, then the boater will be taken to the Bartow County Jail for processing.
-The Bartow County BUI case will then be assigned an arraignment date in Bartow County Probate Court, located in the Bartow County Courthouse, where Judge Barry Greene will preside over your BUI while it is in probate court.
-Sometimes hearings in probate court are conducted in the annex just down the street from the main courthouse.
-If you demand a jury trial in your case, the Boating Under the Influence case is transferred to the Bartow County Superior Court for prosecution and your case will be assigned to one of the four circuit judges.
-Chestney & Sullivan regularly handles BUIs in Bartow County and our Bartow County BUI lawyers will be more than happy to discuss your Bartow County BUI case.
+If your Boating Under the Influence investigation occurred on the Bartow County side of Lake Allatoona, most likely the DNR will handle the whole investigation, along with administering the state breath test on an Intoxilyzer 9000 at the DNR boathouse.
+The boater will be taken to the Bartow County Jail for processing if a BUI arrest happens.
+The Bartow County BUI case will then be assigned an arraignment date in the Bartow County Probate Court, located in the Bartow County Courthouse, where Judge W. Blake Scoggins preside over your BUI while it is in probate court.
+Sometimes, hearings in probate court are conducted in the annex just down the street from the main courthouse.
+If you demand a jury trial in your case, the Boating Under the Influence case is transferred to the Bartow County Superior Court for prosecution, and your case will be assigned to one of the four circuit judges.
+Chestney & Sullivan regularly handles BUIs in Bartow County, and our Bartow County BUI lawyers will be more than happy to discuss your Bartow County BUI case.

 Cherokee County BUI